puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 1. Download the PDK package from [PDK downloads site](https://puppet.com/download-puppet-development-kit).
 1. Double click on the downloaded package to install.
-1. Open a new terminal or Powershell window to re-source your profile and make PDK available to your PATH.

-With PowerShell 3.0 or later, PDK loads automatically and the `pdk` command is now available to the prompt.
-If you are using PDK in PowerShell 2.0, you'll need to load the module and set the correct permissions for PDK.
+1. Open a new Powershell window to re-source your profile and make PDK available to your PATH.
+If you are running PowerShell 3.0 or later, PDK loads automatically and the `pdk` command is now available to the prompt.

-{:.task}
-### Setting up PDK with PowerShell 2.0

-If you are running PowerShell 2.0, you must load the `PuppetDevelopmentKit` PowerShell module manually and adjust permissions to allow the PDK integration.

-Before you begin, download and install the PDK package for Windows.

-1. In your PowerShell window, load the `PuppetDevelopmentKit` module by running `Import-Module -Name PuppetDevelopmentKit`
+1. If you are running PowerShell 2.0, load the module by running `Import-Module -Name PuppetDevelopmentKit` in your PowerShell window.
-1. Set your script execution policy to at least [RemoteSigned](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.security/set-executionpolicy) by running `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`
-   Alternatively, you can change the `Scope` parameter of the `ExecutionPolicy` to the current session only by running `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

-For more information about PowerShell `ExecutionPolicies` or how to change them, see Microsoft documentation [about_Execution_Policies](http://go.microsoft.com/fwlink/?LinkID=135170).
+On some Windows installations, you might get execution policy restriction errors when you try to run `pdk` commands.
+See the [PDK troubleshooting][troubleshoot] guide for help.

 {:.concept}
 ## Setting up PDK behind a proxy